-Set to become just the second born-and-raised American coach in one of Europe's major leagues, Pellegrino Matarazzo had already proved a hit working alongside RB Leipzig’s master tactician, Julian Nagelsmann, before steering Stuttgart back to the Bundesliga for the 2020/21 season.
+He became just the second born-and-raised American coach in one of Europe's major leagues, and Pellegrino Matarazzo had already proved a hit working alongside RB Leipzig’s master tactician, Julian Nagelsmann, before steering Stuttgart on the path back to the Bundesliga for the 2020/21 season.

 bundesliga.com provides a the background on the man set to become the first full-time American coach to grace Germany's top flight.

 Born in New Jersey to Italian-immigrant parents back in 1977, Matarazzo has a degree in mathematics from the Ivy League University Columbia in New York, where he and his brothers - Leopoldo and Antonio - played college soccer and Pellegrino was a two-time all-Ivy League player.

 The former midfielder moved to Germany in 2000 and spent the next nine years plying his trade in the lower divisions of German football, turning out for Bad Kreuznach, SV Wehen, Preußen Münster and Wattenscheid before hanging up his boots in Nuremberg’s second team in 2010 after a total of 142 appearances across the regional leagues that sit below the third tier in German football’s pyramid.

 It was in Nuremberg that Matarazzo started earning his coaching stripes, serving as U23 assistant before heading both the U17s - whom he took to a third-place finish in their region of Bundesliga U17 in 2012/13 - and the U-19s.
 Matarazzo eventually moved to Hoffenheim as head coach of the U17s before Nagelsmann promoted the American to his assistant in January 2018.
 With Matarazzo on board for the final five months of the season, Hoffenheim secured third place in the Bundesliga with the best league finish in the club's history.